martinmoene/clamp/README.md

 Clamp algorithm
 ===============

-An simple algorithm to limit a value or a range of values to fall between two extremes.
+A simple algorithm to limit a value or a range of values to fall between two extremes.
 The intention is to propose `clamp` for the C++ `<algorithm>` library.

 Code to limit a value between two extremes can come by various guises.